top of page

 Abstract

 In many ways, the making and sharing of meals is a significant portion of the fellowship and community of the church, a portion of faith-driven life so integral that food and community are an important part of the Christian tradition.
 Christianity has at its heart a vision of community where eating together is one of our most sacred and fundamental sacraments.
-Christianity has argued that this image of community has also in many ways been exampled to us by Jesus in His life, the last supper and by the early Christians in Acts.
+Christianity has argued that this image of community has also in many ways been exemplified to us by Jesus in His life, the last supper and by the early Christians in Acts.
 Therefore, many Christians attempting to live out this image of community do so by regularly making food and eating together a central aspect of their interpretation of what community means within their life.
 This interpretation of community is growing increasingly common among Christians, and food has become a central and largely understood to be a positive experience of religious traditions.
-However, this is something which needs to be explored deeply, particularly in light of the ever growing number of people living with distorted eating.
+However, this is something which needs to be explored deeply, particularly in light of the ever-growing number of people living with distorted eating.

 How can the Christian worshipping community be a safe place for those living with non-suicidal self-injury?